 In the second phase, the Assistant Secretary for Fair Housing and Equal Opportunity determines whether, "in operation," the state or local law provides rights, procedures, remedies and the availability of judicial review that are substantially equivalent to the Fair Housing Act.

-To obtain certification, a state or local agency must have a law that, at a minimum, prohibits discrimination against the same protected classes as the Fair Housing Act (race, color, national origin, religion, sex, disability and familiar status).
+To obtain certification, a state or local agency must have a law that, at a minimum, prohibits discrimination against the same protected classes as the Fair Housing Act (race, color, national origin, religion, sex, disability and familial status).
 A substantially equivalent agency’s law may include additional protected classes.